Alnoba Lewis Family Foundation

 The idea is timeless and simple.
 If you provide a place for folks to get good food, families to gather, and kids to play and learn — you build a stronger community.
 The Farm is home to a small tribe of Nigerian goats, a couple of plump pigs, and a wee flock of chickens who nest in their Cluckingham Palace.
 A veritable playground spreads across the property and the recently opened Kids Farm and Kinder Garden provide choice spots for kids to literally get dirty, as well as learn about the outdoors.

-The Farm gives 100% of its profit and 5% of every sale to support the town’s Sawyer Park.
+The Farm gives 100% of its profit to support the town’s Sawyer Park.
 To date the Farm at Eastman Corner has donated more than $250,000 to Sawyer Park.

 Alnoba Peace Foundation